davidhyongae2/amazon_product_review/ReadME.md

 ## Summary
 1. Bias was found with the non-vine group.
+There is positive bias towards indviduals without vine program suggesting that most do not own it.
 2. Possible a pie chart or a bar graph may help with the visualization.